nathanMcL/nathanMcL.github.io/ReadMe.md

 - (04/09/2025.1400) *Test* Read Only GitHub ReadMe web-display.

+- (05/04/2025.1050) I was able to display the MacN_iT wire diagram on the `Thoughts` / `Blog.html` page.
+If I make any changes I will have to upload a new .html.<br>

+To get the draw.io html file to display in a read only zoom and scrollable format.
+I had to update the `blog.html` file `meta` tag and `src`.<br>

 ### Tools

 - This page needs more thought.
 I like the idea of having different drop down tool tabs.<br>